 - In Rom Spaceknight, the "Prime Director" of the Galadorians made a public speech announcing the coming invasion by the DireWraiths and asking for volunteers to be transformed into Spaceknights to counter it.
 Rom is the first to volunteer, inspiring a total of 2000 people to do so.

-- Years later Rom would met the actual President of the United States (Ronald Reagan at the time) and expressly compare him to the Prime Director.
+- Years later Rom would meet the actual President of the United States (Ronald Reagan at the time) and expressly compare him to the Prime Director.

 - In Watchmen, President Nixon gives just such a speech after the deaths of most of the residents of New York in an apparent alien attack.

-- In the news report-style DVD Bonus Content included in the remake of Dawn of the Dead (2004) the ongoing media coverage temporarily switches to an announcement from the White House press office, wherein the press secretary confirms that an unknown virus is causing people to rise from the dead, the President has been moved to a secure facility, and then turns the podium over to a general who declares that martial law is in effect for the United States.
+- In the news report-style DVD Bonus Content included in the remake of Dawn of the Dead (2004) the ongoing media coverage temporarily switches to an announcement from the White House press office, wherein the press secretary confirms that an unknown virus is causing people to rise from the dead, the President has been moved to a secure facility, and then turns the podium over to the Secretary of Defense who declares that martial law is in effect for the United States.

 - In Superman II, the President of the United States delivers an announcement abdicating authority to General Zod, though at the end he pleads for help from Superman.